zeyongj/Prediction-of-The-Outcome-of-A-COVID-19-Patient/Milestone 1/README.md

 - In the first milestone of the course project, the aim is to do the data preprocessing as specified further in the document.
 - Running main.py may take several minutes.
 - Ensure that main.py and eda.ipynb are running under the src folder otherwise the results and plots folder cannot maintain the correct structure
-- When running, make sure the data folder has the original files.
+- When running, the data folder should have the original files.

 ## Libraries